October of 2014, I was honored to receive the Harold

 same time.
 The sky’s the limit.

-to lead team training sessions on subjects such as time management,
+asked to lead training sessions on subjects

-your stuff - saving time and money
+Streamlining Your Stuff - saving time and money

-knowledge to create these systems.
+or the knowledge to create these systems.

-the important things.
+on the important things.

-also about saving you time and money.
+It’s also about saving you time and money.

-Too much stuff?
+much stuff?
 Not enough time?

 your email inbox overflowing?
 Do you forget where you put

-Is your messy hourse stressing you out?
+things down?
+Is your messy house stressing you out?

 are not alone.
 We live in a world with too much stuff and